On the dynamics of a free vortex pair in the presence of a fixed vortex: Constrained three-vortex problem

-where $\theta=\theta_2-\theta_1$ is the difference of the arguments of $z_2$ and $z_1$.
-Consequently, all the trajectories in $(u,v)$ phase plane must be contained in a circle of radius $\kappa$ centered at the origin.
-It is now enough to look at the dynamics of $\theta$ in $(u,v)$ phase plane to understand the qualitative behaviour of these trajectories, and the corresponding implications about the vortex motion in the physical ($x,y$) plane.
-Using~\eqref{cosine_rule} and~\eqref{Meq0_eqn_of_circle}, the expressions of $r_2$ and $r_{12}$ are written as
+It is now enough to look at the dynamics of $\theta$ in $(u,v)$ phase plane to understand the qualitative behaviour of these trajectories, and the corresponding vortex motion in the physical ($x,y$) plane.
+Using~\eqref{cosine_rule} and~\eqref{Meq0_eqn_of_circle}, we have